HIWIN LOGO

 Talent Attraction and Retention

 HIWIN’s recruitment and retention policy is centered around “cultivating talent in the precision machinery field.”
 All human resources systems and work environment plans are executed in line with this principle.
-From the first day of training, new employees are clearly informed of HIWIN’s core philosophy.
+From the very first day of onboarding, new employees are clearly informed of HIWIN’s core philosophy.
 This philosophy is continuously reinforced through employee badges, monthly meetings, training newsletters, and on-the-job training.
 We aim for employees to internalize and align with HIWIN’s values, ensuring they feel secure in their roles while continuously learning and growing at HIWIN.

 Talent Acquisition Strategy